- Cycling to Uji, a traditional city with a rich tea culture

 - Experience Zen culture at Manpukuji temple with its very distinctive Chinese appearance

-We visit two suburban districts in the south of Kyoto: Uji, which many people in Japan associate with green tea, and Fushimi, which is a traditional hub of sake brewing.
-Between the two districts lies Manpuku-ji temple, the head temple of the Obaku Zen School, which has preserved a distinctive Chinese appearance.
+On this one-day bike tour we visit two suburban districts in the south of Kyoto.
+One is Uji, which many people in Japan associate with green tea, and the other Fushimi, which is a traditional hub of sake brewing.
+Between the two districts lies Manpuku-ji temple, the head temple of the Obaku Zen School.
+The temple has preserved a distinctive Chinese appearance.
 The area of traditional sake breweries and warehouses in Fushimi has served as a backdrop in many films.
-On the way back we will visit Fushimi Inari shrine with its thousands of red shrine gates and cruise through the temple precincts of archaic Kofukuji Zen temple.This tour introduces several aspects of Japanese tradition at locations where they have existed for centuries.
+On the way back we will visit Fushimi Inari shrine with its thousands of red shrine gates.
+We will also cruise through the temple precincts of archaic Kofukuji Zen temple.This cycling tour to Uji and Fushimi introduces several aspects of Japanese tradition at locations where they have existed for centuries.

 One-Day Tour: 50 km (400 m elevation gain)